timmaurice/lovelace-background-graph-entities/README.md

 - **User-Friendly:**
   - **Clickable Entities:** Tap any entity to open its "More Info" dialog.
   - **Smart Formatting:** Automatically formats time-based sensors (e.g., travel time) into a human-readable format.
+  - **Interactive Toggles:** Entities that can be turned on or off (like switches and lights) will display an interactive toggle.
+  - **Separate Graph Data:** Optionally display one entity (like a switch) while graphing the history of another (like its power consumption sensor).

 ## Installation